rachelmh22/Election_Analysis/README.md

 - Diana DeGette won the election with a vote count of 272,892, which is 73.8% of the total votes

+After running the code, the election results were printed on the terminal.
+An image of the results on the terminal can be seen in a png file in the analysis folder.
+Additionally, the election results were also printed on a txt file, also found in the analysis folder of this repository.

 ## Election-Audit Summary